Hazard: Fire hazard

+Kinetic hazard

+Kinetic energy is involved in hazards associated with noise, falling, or vibration.

+By type of damage

+Health hazard

+Hazards that would affect the health of exposed persons, usually having an acute or chronic illness as the consequence.
+Fatality would not normally be an immediate consequence.
+Health hazards may cause measurable changes in the body which are generally indicated by the development of signs and symptoms in the exposed persons, or non-measurable, subjective symptoms.

 Ergonomic hazard

 Ergonomic hazards are physical conditions that may pose a risk of injury to the musculoskeletal system, such as the muscles or ligaments of the lower back, tendons or nerves of the hands/wrists, or bones surrounding the knees.
 Ergonomic hazards include things such as awkward or extreme postures, whole-body or hand/arm vibration, poorly designed tools, equipment, or workstations, repetitive motion, and poor lighting.
 Ergonomic hazards occur in both occupational and non-occupational settings such as in workshops, building sites, offices, home, school, or public spaces and facilities.

-Mechanical hazard

-A mechanical hazard is any hazard involving a machine or industrial process.
-Motor vehicles, aircraft, and air bags pose mechanical hazards.
-Compressed gases or liquids can also be considered a mechanical hazard.

-Hazard identification of new machines and/or industrial processes occurs at various stages in the design of the new machine or process.
-These hazard identification studies focus mainly on deviations from the intended use or design and the harm that may occur as a result of these deviations.
-These studies are regulated by various agencies such as the Occupational Safety and Health Administration and the National Highway Traffic Safety Administration.